MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Take a minute to review GitHub Copilot's remediation suggestions.

-    You should see that GitHub Copilot identifies the hard-coded Mailgun API key as well as some SMTP credentials that were not recognized by GitHub Secret Scanning.
+    You should see that GitHub Copilot identifies the hard-coded Mailgun API key and some SMTP credentials that weren't recognized by GitHub Secret Scanning.
 Secret scanning tools might not detect all types of secrets, especially if they don't match known patterns.

     GitHub Copilot recommends using environment variables or secret management services to securely manage the secret.